ravi1806/MarkDown/07code.md

     echo $myphpvar;
   ```

 We can use diff too.
 Put in the place we usually put the language name.
-Use - sign before line deleted and + before line added
+Use - sign before line deleted and + before line added.
+Make sure the code is not indented in this case.
+Add those - and + right at the start of the line.

 ```diff
 var z = 12;